Academy of Management Discoveries

 - highlight anomalies and research inconsistencies demanding a resolution.

 Registered Reports at AMD

 Using this approach, authors will receive a decision from the action editor indicating whether and how their study will be subsequently handled.
-Action editors may conditionally accept the registered report, they may ask for a revision of the registered report, or reject the registered report but allow for the project to be submitted following regular paper submission procedures.
+Action editors may conditionally accept the registered report, they may send the registered report out for peer review, they may ask for a revision of the registered report, or they may reject the registered report, but allow for the project to be submitted following regular paper submission procedures.
 Registered reports deemed incompatible with the mission of AMD may also be desk rejected or rejected after review.
 Such reports cannot be submitted following the regular paper submission track.
-Any registered report that reaches “conditional accept” stage will be ultimately evaluated on whether the authors actually conducted the study and present the findings as outlined in the registered report.
+Any registered report that reaches “conditional accept” stage will be ultimately evaluated on whether the authors actually conduct the study and present the findings as outlined in the registered report.

 Authors are advised to consult with the Editor-in-Chief if they have questions about the submission process.
 Correspondence with the Editor prior to submission can help determine an approach that makes sense for the project in question.

 At AMD we welcome replications of phenomenon-based research where the theory is incomplete or unclear.
 Replications should reveal one or more discoveries: empirical findings that challenge existing assumptions while opening new theoretical paths or that otherwise promote future, “down-the-road,” theorizing.
 AMD’s mission statement places a premium on state-of-the-art methodological rigor, with the primacy of rigor being generalizable to replication research as well (Miller & Bamberger, 2016: 315).
 Replications can be submitted as Traditional Papers or Registered Reports.

 For an extended discussion on replication research at AMD, see Miller and Bamberger (2016).